Callme-Ishmael/MPhys/README.md

 Here the shell session of user `mrtest` was teleported to work-node `wn3801320` _under the auspices of the HTCondor scheduler_ (hence the time limit).
 Note that the working directory `getenv=True` is _not_ `mrtest`'s home directory on Noether! -- it is a _scratch directory_ which is _local to the node_.
 Heavy IO work should be _confined to these local scratch directories_.
 However, `mrtest` can easily access his _cluster-wide home directory_ simply by issuing `cd`as follows:

-For more details on how to run the cluster efficiently please have a look at: !!!!!!!!
+For more details on how to run the cluster efficiently please have a look at Nother.md - this is a "How to use Noether guide" based on all of the experience we gained with it.